Lilla-Kavecsanszki/downwarddog/README.md

 <p>
 <details><summary>Details</summary><br/>

 **Menu:** Load or run the program to confirm that the menu is displayed correctly and responds as expected.
 The menu is also displayed after the completion of each option (1-4).
 The program terminates when the user chooses option 5 to exit.
-Enter any number other than 1-5 or a word to confirm that an error message is displayed explaining that it is a wrong input, reminding the user of the requirements, and displaying the menu again to prompt for another input.

-**Option 1 - Print Product List:** Enter the number 1 and press enter to confirm that a reassuring message is displayed, followed by the list of current products.
-Use option 2 to add a new product or option 3 to delete a product, and then choose option 1 again to confirm that the Products List is updated accordingly.
+Enter any option 1 again to confirm that the Products List is updated accordingly.

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)
 </details>